Cogmasters/concord/docs/CONTRIBUTING.md

 ### Documentation

 Writing docs is dead boring and one of the big problems with many open source projects.
 But someone's gotta do it!
-Please get yourself familiarized with [Doxygen](https://www.doxygen.nl/manual/docblocks.html) and use the surrounding code as a guide when documenting your patch.
+Please get yourself familiarized with [Doxygen syntax](https://www.doxygen.nl/manual/docblocks.html) and use the surrounding code as a guide when documenting your patch.
 Once the patch is approved a automated [workflow](.github/workflows/gh_pages.yml) will automatically updated our documentation with your changes.
-If you wish to patch how the documentation is generated instead, please head to [orca-docs](https://github.com/cee-studio/orca-docs) and submit your changes there.
+If you wish to patch how the documentation is generated and rendered, please head to [orca-docs](https://github.com/cee-studio/orca-docs) and submit your changes there.

 ### Test Cases